carpentries-incubator/Pipeline_Training_with_Nextflow/_episodes/02-Intro_to_Nextflow.md

 ## [Channel](https://www.nextflow.io/docs/latest/channel.html)
 Often files or variables are handed to and from processes.
 Think of them as the arrows in a flow diagram.

+Feel free to copy and paste these examples into the Nextflow console to follow along.

 You can create channels of values using `of`: